 Medical Care Abroad

 Should you find yourself in need of medical attention while abroad, immediately contact your on-site coordinator or faculty leader.
 S/he will be able to provide you with specific information about where to seek medical attention.

 As you travel to a new country and begin to try new foods, you may feel ill until your body adjusts to the new water and cuisine.
 Here are some tips to help you along the way:

 - In countries where sanitation may be questionable, only drink beverages that have been boiled (e.g. tea) or that come in sealed containers.

 - Only eat fruit that you peel yourself so you can be sure that it has not been contaminated with unclean water.

 - Don't use ice cubes!
 Ice cubes have not been boiled and pose the same risks as tap water.

 - Try to continue eating the same number of meals that you would eat in the United States.
-Now is not the time to try dieting or to eat junk food.
+Now is not the time to try dieting.

 Many countries offer a variety of food sold from roadside stands.
 It is not recommended that you eat food from these establishments.
 Although host nationals may have no difficulties eating from such places, you will not have developed the same immunities and will be more likely to fall ill.

 Sexually Transmitted Diseases